Nausicaá Centre National de la Mer: Exhibits

 With "The High Sea" expansion that opened in 2018, the exhibit area tripled in size.
-"The High Sea" is centered on the huge 10000000 L tank for large pelagic fish such as manta rays, oceanic sunfish and scalloped hammerheads.
+"The High Sea" is centered on the huge 10000000 L tank for large pelagic fish such as manta rays.
 The pelagic tank measures about 60 × 35 × 8 m, has an 18 m long shark tunnel and a 20x5 m viewing window.

 Animal medicine

 In October 2008, Nausicaa worked with a veterinary surgeon who specialises in sharks for the first successful surgery on a grey nurse shark.
 On 14 November 2008, Nausicaa was awarded first prize for medical training in the care of sea lions at the IMATA (International Marine Animal Trainers Association) annual conference, which took place in Cancun, Mexico.

 Conservation

 The aquarium is part of the European “Mr Goodfish” campaign (launched in France in 2010) in association with the Acquario di Genova in Italy and the Aquarium Finisterrae in Spain, under the aegis of the World Ocean Network.
 This project tries to encourage people to take an active part in preserving marine resources.

 Several books have been published by the aquarium, including “Secrets des abysses” by Christine Causse and Philippe Vallette published by Fleurus, and “Madagascar, L’ile Océan” by Christine Causse and Philippe Vallette, photographs by Alexis Rosenfeld, published by Autrement.